ERa-aRE/ERa-aRE/README.md

 - 👋 Hi, I’m @ERa-aRE
-- 👀 I’m interested in app development and AI
+- 👀 I’m interested in app development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-    Junior android developer

 <!---
 ERa-aRE/ERa-aRE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.